Deadly, Unna?: Themes

 Kinship was an important part of the culture of the First Australians (Australia's Indigenous peoples).
 Kinship refers to how individuals are related to one another and the roles and responsibilities of each family member.
 Social Structure is still important to Indigenous people who continue to have large, extended families.
 Many families have grandparents, aunts, uncles or cousins all living together in the same house.
 Living as one big, happy family means that there is always a lot of love and support.

-In Deadly Unna Dumby Red's family shares a close bond.
+In Deadly Unna, Dumby Red's family shares a close bond.
 His family members (Tommy and Clarry) come to support him at the football games.
-Dumby's father, Tommy, is proud of his children's athletic ability (Clarry is good at netball and Dumby is the forward for the local AFL team).
+Dumby's father, Tommy, is proud of his children's athletic ability (Clarry is good at netball and Dumby is the forward for the local Australian rules football team).
 Dumby clearly values his extended family too.
-This is seen in the grand final when he passed the ball to his cousin Clemboy because he hadn't got a kick yet and he didn't want his cousin to feel 'shame' (ashamed).
+This is seen in the grand final when he passed the ball to his cousin Clemboy because he hadn't got a kick yet and he didn't want his cousin to feel shame.
 Here, he prioritised his cousin's feelings over the chances of winning the game.
-The Indigenous communities love of Dumby can be seen by how, after Dumby misses out on the Best on Ground award that he rightfully deserved, they boycott the Port and choose to drive further away to do their grocery shopping.
+The Indigenous community's love of Dumby can be seen by how, after Dumby misses out on the Best on Ground award that he rightfully deserved, they boycott the Port and choose to drive further away to do their grocery shopping.
 It is also evident after Dumby's death.
-When Blacky sees Dumby's father at the cemetery he notes that Tommy Red's vivacious personality is no more.
+When Blacky sees Dumby's father at the cemetery, he notes that Tommy Red's vivacious personality is no more.
 This is evident in the quote, "I could see Tommy Red in the cemetery, next to Dumby's grave, his head bowed.
 Then he walked towards us.
 Slowly, like his legs were full of lead...
 It was hard to believe this was the same Tommy Red.
-Sometimes when we went catching cray's, you'd see one but it'd be nothing but a shell.
+Sometimes when we went catching crays, you'd see one but it'd be nothing but a shell.
 That's what Tommy reminded me of.
-Like his insides had gone" (Gwynne, 1993, p230).
+Like his insides had gone" (Gwynne, 1998, p.
+230).